-The Management Discussion and Analysis of the Financial Condition and Results of Operation for the last three fiscal years required under Part IV (c) of Rule 48 are attached as Annex C in the Preliminary Information Statement.
+The Management Discussion and Analysis of the Financial Condition and Results of Operation for the last three fiscal years required under Part IV (c) of Rule 48 are attached as Annex C in the Definitive Information Statement.

-The Statement of Management's Responsibility for Financial Statements as of 31 December 2019 as well as the Audited Financial Statements prepared in accordance with SRC rule 68, as amended, and Rule 68.1 are attached hereto as Annex D in the Preliminary Information Statement.
+The Statement of Management's Responsibility for Financial Statements as of 31 December 2019 as well as the Audited Financial Statements prepared in accordance with SRC rule 68, as amended, and Rule 68.1 are attached hereto as Annex D in the Definitive Information Statement.

-The financial statements for 1st quarter ended March 31, 2020 is attached hereto as Annex G in the Preliminary Information Statement.
+The financial statements for 1st quarter ended March 31, 2020 is attached hereto as Annex H in the Definitive Information Statement.
 It was submitted to the SEC last June 30, 2020 and is also currently available in the company website and PSE disclosure system.
+The financial statements for the 2nd quarter ended 30 June 2020 will only be available by the 3rd week of August upon which the Company will submit to the SEC and the PSE.
+The Company undertakes to upload in the company website and PSE disclosure system, together with the related MD&A before the scheduled Annual Stockholders' Meeting on 28 August 2020.